alkem-io/website/content/en/post/2022-05-wisdom/index.md

 _How to enable everyone to share their insights?
 Gather input from a diverse set of perspectives?_

-There is often a largely untapped set of knowledge, insights and connections in any community.
+In any community there is a wealth of knowledge, insights and connections available - and too often this richness is not fully surfaced.
 Any user has interests, knowledge and network from their private or professional life that go far beyond their formal role.

 For example, you may have helped gather information about initiatives to help *Ukranian refugees*?
 Or you are concerned about the *climate crisis* and have read a lot about this in your free time?
 Or you are passionate about *social initiatives* in your local community and are deeply connected there?